Worst-Case to Expander-Case Reductions: Derandomized and Generalized: Direct-WTERs for Max-Cut, Densest Subgraph, and Graphical OMv

 \subsection{Direct-WTER for Max-Cut}

 In the Max-Cut problem, the goal is to compute the maximum cut in a graph $G$, which we denote by $MC(G) := \max_{S \subseteq V} e(S,V \setminus S)$.
 To make the graph an $\Omega(1)$-expander, simply applying the core gadget does not work because it might affect the maximum cut in $G_{exp}$ unpredictably.
 To this end, we add a gadget that ensures that any maximum cut in $G_{exp}$ will separate $L$ from $R$.
-In addition, we modify the core gadget so that every vertex in $G$ will have the same number of neighbors in $L$ and $R$.
-These two gadgets together ensure that the vertices in $G$ do not get a preference to be on either side of the cut due to symmetry.
+Additionally, we modify the core gadget so that every vertex in $G$ will have the same number of neighbors in $L$ and $R$.
+These two gadgets together ensure that the vertices in $G$ do not get a preference to be in the part of $L$ or $R$, due to symmetry.
 Consequently, the maximum cut in $G_{exp}$ induces a maximum cut in $G$.

-Let us now describe the full reduction.
-Given $0 <\eps \leq 1$, we apply the core gadget with a tradeoff between the conductance and the blowup, as described in Appendix \ref{sub:tradeoff}.
-Specifically, we augment $G$ to an $\Omega(\eps^2)$-expander, with a blowup of $2N = \eps n$ in the number of vertices.
-This is achieved (roughly) by picking $N = \eps/2 n$, and adding for every $v \in V$, $\eps^2 \deg_G(v) + 3$ neighbors in $L$.
-To make the construction more symmetric (so it does not affect the maximum cut), we will do the same thing with respect to $R$, i.e., add for $v \in V$ the same number of neighbors as in $L$.
+Let us now describe the reduction in more detail.
+Given $0 <\eps \leq 1$, apply the core gadget with a tradeoff between the conductance and the blowup, as described in \cref{sub:tradeoff}, to get an $\Omega(\eps^2)$-expander with a blowup of $2N = \eps n$ in the number of vertices.
+This is achieved by picking $N = \eps/2 n$ (roughly), and adding for every $v \in V$, $\eps^2 \deg_G(v) + 3$ neighbors in $L$.
+Add a symmetric copy of the $V$-to-$L$ edges between $V$ and $R$ as well.